The greatest Champions League semi-finals?

 2021/22

-The first leg was a feast of attacking intent with the Merengues kept alive by Benzema's double.
-Riyad Mahrez seemed to extinguish their hopes in the return only for Ancelotti's side to blindside them with Rodrygo's last-gasp double taking the tie into extra time, where Benzema kept his nerve from the penalty spot to complete the turnaround.
+The first leg was a feast of attacking intent with the Blancos kept alive by Benzema's double.
+Riyad Mahrez seemed to extinguish their hopes in the return only for Ancelotti's team to blindside them with Rodrygo's last-gasp double taking the tie into extra time, where Benzema kept his nerve from the penalty spot to complete the comeback.
 "Another mad night," said Federico Valverde.
-City would, however, get their revenge at the same stage in the following season on their way to a maiden Champions League crown.
+City would, however, get their revenge at the same stage the next season on their way to a maiden Champions League crown.